 My fellow healthy-ish Latinas (or anyone!), can I get an Amen?

+I’ve done well considering I was brought up with such salty, carby, sugary deliciousness but balance is a lifelong process.
 I’d love to hear your comments.
 What are you struggling with?
 How can we help each other?
 What are your best tips for living a balanced life?!
 Leave them in the comments below.

 This post was originally posted in July 2017 and was updated in January 2019.